marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 But since no one was listening, everything must be said again.* &ndash; ANDRÉ GIDE__

 <sub>First drafted on July 7th, 2012.</sub> \
-<sub>Last updated on September 3rd, 2021.</sub>
+<sub>Last updated on November 22nd, 2021.</sub>

 ___

 I am a shameless collector of quotations.
 Here are my favourites, ordered alphabetically by each author's surname.
-I have checked each entry to ensure that it is correctly attributed, and eventually I will add proper references.
+I have checked each entry to ensure it is correctly attributed, and eventually I will add proper references.
 A few entries have been paraphrased slightly in order to improve their clarity in present-day English.

 <br>